DueViktor/spot-checking/README.md

 # spot-checking

-Should take a datasat and the y-column and then do the following:
+A repo build for the purpose of spot-checking (proof-of-concept) for classification and regression problems.

-1. Preprocess with appropiate values
+Should take a datasat, method and the y-column and then do the following:

-2. One-hot all categorical values
+1. Preprocess with appropiate values.
+Scaling
-3. Scale values of type int and float
+2. One-hot all categorical values.

-You should probably pass the option to choose regression or classification
+3. Scale values of type int and float.

 Perform 5 fold crossvalidation of the data splitted into a dataset for cross-validation aswell as one for the final testing.